EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.geometry.md

 ### tools.math.geometry.cells_intersect_line

 Find cells in 2D grid that intersets a line.
-Package: Util.Geom Description: Given a grid defining the positions of cells in a 2-D plane and equation of a line in this plane, find all the cells in
+Package: Util.Geom Description: Given a grid defining the positions of cells in a 2-D plane and equation of a line in this plane, find all the cells in the grid that intersects the line.